staticnet-io/staticnet-io.github.io/_posts/2024-12-26-python-practice-claude.md

 ---
-title:   "Python Practice Suggestions from Claude AI"
+title:   "Python Practice with Claude AI"
 tagline: "Using AI as a Learning Tool"
-excerpt: "Python Practice Suggestions from Claude AI"
+excerpt: "Python Practice with Claude AI"
 date: 2024-12-26
 last_modified_at: 2024-12-26
 header: